xpqz/documentation/dotnet-interface/docs/writing-web-services/exporting-methods.md

 ∇
 ```

-The `Add2` function defined above is exported as a method that takes an array of Double and returns a result of type Double.
+The `Add2` function defined above is exported as a method that takes an array of `Double` and returns a result of type `Double`.
 Depending on the type of the arguments provided when the method is invoked, .NET and Dyalog APL will call `Add1` or`Add2` - or generate an exception if the argument does not match any of the signatures.